mvvik/Amacrine-AII/README.md

 #### Note to Mac users:
 The CalC code may fail to execute due to security settings.
 In this case, do the following:<br>
-System Settings -> Privacy and Security -> Scroll to Security -> allow cmac6107x86 or cmac6107xM1<br>
+System Settings -> Privacy and Security -> scroll to Security -> allow cmac6107x86 or cmac6107xM1<br>
 Alternatively, compile the source code from <github.com/mvvik/CalC-simple-buffer>